The Interdisciplinary Certificate Program in Museum Studies is intended to be completed

 graduate programs must take at least three elective hours outside of their major department.

 Six internship hours are also required.
 These consist of two three-credit-hour internships: ARTH/ANTH

 7669 Museum Internship.
 Each of the two internship sites will be chosen by the student in consultation with

 the Admissions and Advisory Committee and with the approval of the program coordinator

 (Dr. Luebbers).
 For those students already working in a museum or other appropriate

 community site, three of the internship hours may be replaced by a third elective

 NOTE: The student must be officially admitted to the Interdisciplinary Graduate Certificate Program in Museum Studies and have

 successfully completed at least one core course, before any internship will be approved.

-The deadline for late applications to the Museum Studies Certificate Program for Fall semester 2014 is Monday, August 11, 2014.
+The deadline forapplications to the Museum Studies Certificate Program for Fall semester 2015 is Monday, April 6, 2015.